IMAGE VIA @BRUNCHRUNNING

 Yes, we’re a city of beer-lovin’ pavement pounders, so there’s more than one great beer run group in the city.
-On Tuesday evenings from 630-730pm, city dwellers unite for a fun run around the Platte Street neighborhood, starting at Denver Beer Co.
+Denver Beer Co.
+Run Club meets on Tuesday evenings from 630-730pm, city dwellers unite for a fun run around the Platte Street neighborhood, starting at Denver Beer Co.
 The club is full of mellow people who are looking for an active social activity, not an all-out race.
 Hence the free pasta dinner and locally-made beer to follow.
 We run together, we eat together — just as it should be.

 Who’s up for a beer run?
-Rally at Joyride Brewing Company on the northwest corner of Sloan’s Lake for a mixed-level run on Wednesdays at 6pm.
-The short 3.1-mile track around the paved Sloan’s Lake reveals hidden swans hiding in the back corner, and stand up paddle boarders drifting on the water.
+Rally at Joyride Brewing Company on the northwest corner of Sloan’s Lake for a mixed-level run with Edgewater Run Club on Wednesdays at 6pm.
+The short 3.1-mile track around the paved Sloan’s Lake reveals hidden swans hiding in the back corner and stand up paddle boarders drifting on the water.
 When you’re all done sightseeing, finish the loop where you started for a cold one at Joyride.
 Oh, and first-time runners get a free beer.
 Hooray!

 No rules, sign-ups, or payment is required with this run group.
 Just show up to a Denver Trail Runners session, and you’re set to hit the dirt.
 The group is made up of all kinds of athletes (they’ve had runners younger than 10 and well over 70), and most of the runs are in the foothills West of Denver, around Morrison, Golden, Evergreen and SW Littleton.
 Just remember to like their Facebook page for updates on their upcoming runs.